-Milliseconds count in competitive gaming; they mean the difference between outgunning an opponent or missing your window for a combo.
-As a result, Razer’s Raiju Tournament Edition does its best to trim any fat from the already-excellent DualShock 4.
+Milliseconds count in competitive gaming, and the Razer Raiju Tournament Edition knows that they mean the difference between outgunning an opponent or missing your window for a combo.
+As a result, this new Razer controller does its best to trim any fat from the already-excellent DualShock 4.
 With programmable buttons and a smart layout that minimises finger travel, it can noticeably improve performance - even if only a little.

 It’s easy to change what these buttons do, too.
 The companion app syncs to your controller via Bluetooth and provides a simple, user-friendly interface to swap things around.
 What’s more, you can set up quick-select profiles and even alter the level of rumble on each side of the controller.
 When combined with wired or wireless play on both PS4 and PC, the Raiju Tournament Edition is a simple yet versatile piece of kit.